Art composition might sound like something very theoric and boring, especially when all you want to do is have fun and relax while drawing.

 In a way, it can be harder to do, but it’s doable and definitely a fun experience!

-How dark or light a color is.
+The basic meaning of value is how dark or light a color is.

-Value is very important in a drawing.
+Value is very important t in a drawing.

 It’s what creates contrast in a painting.
 It is especially important when painting in black in white and why a lot of artists start their drawings in those tones and then add color.